Register to manage and access your council tax account online

 How much is my council tax?

-The amount of council tax you pay depends on which council tax band your property is in.
+The amount of council tax you pay depends on which council tax band your property is in (see further information on council tax bands below).
 This is based on how much the property was worth on 1 April 1991.
 New homes built since 1991 are still valued on the basis of what they would have been worth in 1991.
 Your council tax bill states which band you are in.

 Wiltshire Council works with many organisations to deliver around 350 services which are part of everyday life in Wiltshire.
 These services are accessible to everyone who lives in Wiltshire and council tax helps to pay for them.